-If you are in KDPS, use every single day of your free ebook promotion and Kindle Countdowns to help your sales rank.
+If you are in KDP Select, use every single day of your free ebook promotion and Kindle Countdowns to help your sales rank.
 You can even use KDP PPC ads if you have a few spare bucks.
 Remember the advertising revenue from your blog?

 Make use of Facebook Ads.

-Similar to KDP PPC ads, but a hell of a lot cheaper per click.
+Similar to KDP PPC ads, Facebook Ads are a lot cheaper per click.
 Although a little more scattergun than KDP Ads, which appear on Kindle book pages, they are still very good value.